Manchester Gorton (UK Parliament constituency)

-Manchester Gorton is a constituency represented in the House of Commons of the UK Parliament by Labour's Afzal Khan, who was elected at the 2017 general election.
-It is the safest Labour seat in Greater Manchester by numerical majority and one of the safest in the country.
+Manchester Gorton was a constituency represented in the House of Commons of the UK Parliament.
+It was the safest Labour seat in Greater Manchester by numerical majority and one of the safest in the country.

+Manchester Gorton was abolished for the 2024 general election.
+It was split into the new constituencies of Manchester Rusholme and Gorton and Denton.

 Constituency profile

-The seat covers Gorton, Fallowfield, Levenshulme, Longsight, Rusholme and Whalley Range to the south and east of the city centre, which are diverse and liberal suburbs, with some levels of deprivation such as in Longsight.
+The seat covered Gorton, Fallowfield, Levenshulme, Longsight, Rusholme and Whalley Range to the south and east of the city centre, which are diverse and liberal suburbs, with some levels of deprivation such as in Longsight.
 Most housing is made of red brick terraced houses.
 There is a large student population, particularly in Fallowfield which includes several halls of residence and private rented houses serving students of Manchester's large universities, though the universities’ campuses are in Manchester Central.
 The seat includes the Curry Mile of takeaways and restaurants, Gorton Monastery, and small urban parks such as Debdale Park and Platt Fields Park.

-The seat is ethnically diverse and its residents are less wealthy than the UK average.
+The seat was ethnically diverse and its residents were less wealthy than the UK average.

 History

-The Redistribution of Seats Act 1885 divided the existing seat of South East Lancashire into eight single-member constituencies, an Act which significantly increased representation across Britain.
+The Redistribution of Seats Act 1885 divided the existing seat of South East Lancashire into eight single-member constituencies.
+The Gorton Division (of Lancashire) was one of these seats.
+It was renamed the Gorton Division of Manchester in 1918: the area had been incorporated as part of the County Borough of Manchester in 1890.

 Manchester Gorton has returned MPs from the Labour Party since 1935, with majorities exceeding 17% since 1979.
 The 2015 general election result made the seat the eighth-safest of Labour's 232 seats by percentage of majority.

 From 1983 to 2017, Sir Gerald Kaufman, Father of the House of Commons, represented the constituency.
 His death in February 2017 triggered a by-election which was due to be held on 4 May 2017, but this was subsequently countermanded (that is, cancelled) after the House of Commons voted for a snap general election to be held on 8 June 2017.
 At that election, the Conservatives returned their lowest vote share for any seat in Great Britain, at 7.3%.
+The newly-elected MP, Afzal Khan became an opposition frontbencher.
+In 2019, he was re-elected with a commanding lead over the Conservatives, their vote share still in single digits.
+Khan remained on the frontbench until November 2023.